Pre Listing Inspection

 Great question and yes, the buyer usually is the one to order a home inspection before signing the contract.
 Of course, if you think about it, they are doing that to see what issues there are with the house and if they have any leverage to get the cost lowered.

-If you want to get top dollar and not have to drop the price of your home then you’ll definitely want to get a pre-listing (also known as pre-sale) inspection done.
+If you want to get top dollar and not have to drop the price of your home then you’ll definitely want to get a pre-listing (also known as pre-sale) inspection that is done by a Windermere FL certified home inspector.

 It’s a lot better to know what needs to be fixed and fix it BEFORE the buyer’s inspector shows up!